RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. One
 Answer: D.

-Each application will have its own ANF, derived from the organization’s ONF.
+**Each application will have its own ANF, derived from the organization’s ONF**.
 This can be a difficult question because there are many ANFs in the organization, but only one for each application.
 The reader needs to examine the question carefully.

-### Question # 3 - What language is used in the Simple Object Access Protocol (SOAP) application design protocol?
+### [important knowledge] Question # 3 - What language is used in the Simple Object Access Protocol (SOAP) application design protocol?
 A. Hypertext Markup Language (HTML).
 B. X.509.
 C. Extensible Markup Language (XML).